paradimes/paradimes/README.md

 ### Hi there 👋 I'm Anas!
 - 🔭 I want to use software to help make the world a better place.
 - 🌱 I’m currently learning about web development.
-- 📫 Message me on LinkedIn to connect! https://www.linkedin.com/in/anas-mohmand-2202b8172/
+- 📫 Message me on Twitter/LinkedIn to connect.

 <!--
 **paradimes/paradimes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.